MateuszGalinski/HardHatClassification/README.md

 The results of the evaluation will print the model's precision, recall, and accuracy.
 The model's performance will also be plotted using Matplotlib.

 # Known limitations
-This is a simple architecture that may not pickup specifically on hardhats as a feature
+This is a simple architecture that may not pickup specifically on hardhats as a feature and for practical applications a better dataset could be used

 # Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request or open an issue for any bugs or suggestions.